Slots: Three total. One each for Chemical Sciences, Physical Sciences & Engineering, and Life Sciences.

 - Returning Finalists must still meet the eligibility requirements for the 2024 Blavatnik National Awards.
 For Returning Finalists born prior to 1982, age limit exception requests must be submitted and approved by the Blavatnik Family Foundation, as described above.

 - Nomination of Returning Finalists must be pre-approved by the New York Academy of Sciences.
 A letter outlining the nominee’s significant new achievements since their last recognition by the Blavatnik National Awards must be submitted, along with an updated CV as described on the Nomination Materials & Instructions page.

-Please note that unlike in previous years, Returning Finalists will now count towards an institution’s limit of three nominees.
+Returning Finalists will count towards an institution’s limit of three nominees.

 We strongly encourage institutions considering nominating a Returning Finalist to contact us as early as possible during the nomination period.